Exiles (Marvel Comics): Die by the Sword

 Psylocke and Thunderbird travel to Earth-616 to visit Captain Britain and Nocturne during New Excalibur's victory party.
 During the party, Captain Britain is wounded by a strike force led by an armored lady called Rouge.
 While Betsy tries to care for her brother everybody else tries to fight, even Dazzler and Pete Wisdom, who were about to have sex, but, realizing they cannot win they teleport to the Panoptichron.
-There, Dazzler discovers that Longshot, while alive, doesn't remember her and is about to kill herself to ease her pain when Mystiq comes to talk her out of it.
+There, Dazzler discovers that Longshot, while alive, does not remember her and is about to kill herself to ease her pain when Mystiq comes to talk her out of it.
 TJ happily reunites with her former teammates while Sage is deemed the best option to care for Brian.
 Meanwhile, Cat, using the scanner, realizes that Roma and Saturnyne are in trouble.
 The Corps then suffers a lot of losses, despite Saturnyne's intervention.
-While Cat checks on Brian, Blink, Morph, Sabertooth, Thunderbird, and Dazzler join the battlefield.
-Dazzler battles Rouge-Mort, who has badly wounded Roma, and Longshot gets concerned about her, making both himself and Sage wonder why/how, while Morph battles Jaspers by morphing into the Fury but his plan is quickly foiled.
-Sage, Psylocke, and Wisdom recruit Albion to their cause, who proves to be a match for James Jaspers until Jaspers turns into the Fury.
-Merlyn then comes to his daughter to finish the job only to be beaten by Psylocke.
-Cap then makes his move on the Fury and with the help of Blink and Albion vanquishes him for now, leading to Merlyn's defeat.
+While Cat checks on Brian, Blink, Morph, Sabretooth, Thunderbird, and Dazzler join the battlefield.
+Dazzler battles Rouge-Mort, who has badly wounded Roma, and Longshot gets concerned about her, making both himself and Sage wonder why/how, while Morph battles Mad Jim Jaspers by morphing into Fury but his plan is quickly foiled.
+Sage, Psylocke, and Wisdom recruit Albion to their cause, who proves to be a match for Jaspers until Jaspers turns into Fury.
+Merlyn then comes to his daughter to finish the job, only to be beaten by Psylocke.
+Cap then makes his move on Fury and with the help of Blink and Albion vanquishes him for now, leading to Merlyn's defeat.
 However, this victory comes with a price as Roma dies, though not before transferring her knowledge into Sage's mind.
-Saturnyne then promises to free Albion from jail to lead the Corps while Sage and TJ switch teams with Longshot who now remembers the highlights of his past.
+Saturnyne promises to free Albion from jail to lead the Corps while Sage and TJ switch teams with Longshot who now remembers the highlights of his past.

 The events of Die by the Sword take place between Exiles #99-#100.